 Major natural drainage ways shall remain undeveloped with a significant buffer to provide for visual open space and connectivity of neighborhoods to beaches, parks, schools, and commercial areas for pedestrians and bikers.
-Drainage ways left in a natural state or with native vegetation will aid in abating the serious flood problem that Kihei faces as a result of uncontrolled development.
-Detention and/or retention basins that may be required for maintaining the control of on-site runoff generated from proposed developments shall be substantially completed in their construction and improved with landscape and native vegetation prior to significant clearing, grubbing, grading, and building construction on the site.
+Drainage ways left in a natural state or with native vegetation will aid in abating the serious flood problem that Kihei faces as a result of continuing development.
+Drainage ways shall not be diverted or enclosed in underground conduits.
+Low Impact Design principles shall be used in all open space development.
+Detention and/or retention basins that may be required for maintaining the control of on-site runoff generated from proposed developments shall be substantially completed in their construction and improved with landscape and native vegetation prior to significant clearing, grubbing, grading and building construction on the site.